atomaszewicz/Bond/README.md

+This isn't an impressive score, but the Bond franchise aren't really *great* films.
+They're not attempting to high-art cinema, they are B-movies at heart.
+They strive for a compelling cinematic adventure with an invincible, globe-trotting, babe-charming super spy at the helm, not high-art cinema. and at this I believe they excel, not really .
+Then again, even if 71% doesn't seem that amazing, on Rotten Tomatoes a 70% critic score is all that's needed to get a 'Cerified Fresh' seal for your movie.

 # Improvements
 One thing missing from this analysis is the amount paid to an actor for a given film.
 That is because this info is missing for many films and when it is there, it is rather complicated as some actors recieved just a paycheck while some recieved a percentage of net merch or film gross.